jcmcnch/MGPrimerEval/README.md

 done >> config/myDataset/myDataset.yaml
 ```

-Now, you need to edit your config file to include a unique name for your study (which will be appended to output files), the paths to the databases set up above, and the suffixes for your input files (i.e. what should be stripped off to get the sample identifier).
+Now, you need to edit your config file to include a unique name for your study (which will be appended to output files), the paths to the databases set up above, the path to `uclust`, and the suffixes for your input files (i.e. what should be stripped off to get the sample identifier).
 After opening the file in your favourite editor, look for and edit the following lines:

 ```
 suffixR1: "_1.fastq.gz" #NCBI format
 suffixR2: "_2.fastq.gz" #NCBI format
+cutoff: 0.01 #cutoff for classify pipeline, probably can keep the same
 phyloFlashDB: "/home/jesse/databases/phyloFlash/138.1/" #location of phyloFlash database, download with phyloFlash's built-in script
 bbsplitDBpath: "/home/db/bbsplit-db/" #Download here: https://osf.io/e65rs/
+uclustpath: "/home/jesse/MGPrimerEval-tutorial/bin"
 study: <your study here>
 ```